— A TRULY MODERN KETUBAH —

 How long does it take to receive our ketubah?
 Is rush service available?

-For one of my standard designs, please allow 4 weeks to receive your ketubah.
-Obviously, this will depend on how long it takes for your Rabbi to approve the text, so the more time you give yourself, the better.
-If you’re working with me on a custom design, please allow a minimum of 6 weeks.
+For one of our standard designs, please allow a minimum of 4 weeks to receive your ketubah.
+The exact timing will depend on how long it takes for your Rabbi to approve the text, so the more time you give yourself, the better.
+If you’re working with artist Adriana Saipe on a custom design, please allow a minimum of 6 weeks.

 Is there a charge for last minute changes?

-If you find that you need to make a change at the last minute to the text or design of your ketubah, I will do my very best to accommodate you free of charge.
-However, if your last minute change requires me to work with my translator, there will be a fee of $20.
-And if your ketubah has already been given final approval and printed, there will be a $30 reprinting fee.
-If I need to reship your ketubah, you will also be charged the cost of re-shipping.
+If you find that you need to make a change at the last minute to the text or design of your ketubah, we will do our very best to accommodate you free of charge.
+However, if your ketubah has already been given final approval and has already been printed and/or shipped, we will send you a bill for the additional charges (typically no more than $30).

 What is your cancellation / refund policy?

-I have never had a client cancel or request a refund on a ketubah, but I do have a policy in case the situation ever arises.
+We have never had a client cancel or request a refund on a ketubah, but we do have a policy in case the situation ever arises.
 You will receive a partial refund if you need to cancel your ketubah, depending on where we are in the process when you decide to cancel:

-- If I have not begun any work on your ketubah, you will receive all but $10 (to cover bank fees)
+- If we have not begun any work on your ketubah, you will receive all but $10 (to cover bank fees)

-- If I have already translated your text, you will recieve all but $30 for a standard text or all but $80 for a custom translated text.
+- If we have already translated your text, you will receive all but $35 for a standard text or all but $95 for a custom translated text.

-- If I have already put together the proof of your ketubah, you will receive all but $50 plus the cost of your translation.
+- If we have already put together the proof of your ketubah, you will receive all but $50 plus the cost of your translation.

-- Once you receive your finished ketubah, I cannot provide you with a refund.
-However, I am more than happy to work with you to make changes and re-ship if there is something you are not happy with.
+- Once you receive your finished ketubah, we cannot provide you with a refund.
+However, we are more than happy to work with you to make changes and re-ship if there is something you are not happy with.

 What if my ketubah is lost or damaged?

 All ketubahs are shipped fully-insured against damage.
-If your ketubah arrives damaged, please be sure to take pictures of the packaging and the damaged ketubah so that I can file the insurance claim.
-If your ketubah arrives damaged, I will immediately ship a replacement free of charge.
+If your ketubah arrives damaged, please be sure to take pictures of the packaging and the damaged ketubah so that we can file the insurance claim.
+If your ketubah arrives damaged, we will immediately ship a replacement free of charge.

-If your ketubah is damaged after arriving at your home, I can re-print and re-ship for $35.
+If your ketubah is damaged after arriving at your home, we can re-print and re-ship for $35.